 Come and meet some of Britain’s tallest trees: Douglas firs towering at over 65 metres in height.
 We also have Britain’s tallest larch and Britain’s tallest lime tree.
 They thrive in the shelter of the steep sided gorge here.

 James Baillie Fraser (1783 – 1856), the Scottish explorer, may have planted the biggest trees.
 James was inspired by his travels – the stone bridge here is modelled on one at the Ravenna Gorge in Italy.
 The Fraser family owned this area for over 500 years before they sold it in 1949.

-Explore a magical mossy glen towered over by some remarkable firs, cedars and spruces.
-Pass Dùghall Mòr, at 62m once Britain’s tallest tree.
+Explore a magical mossy glen towered over by some remarkable firs, cedars and spruces, including some of Britain’s tallest trees.

 Firm, mostly wide gravel surface with uneven and muddy sections.
 Includes some steep slopes and steps.
 One narrow bridge and a short section along the road.

 A charming route through cathedral-like Douglas Firs with the sound of the Moniack burn tumbling below.
 Look out for the 19th century stone bridge and grotto at the top of the trail.
 They're based on features the owner admired during his travels on the continent.

 Take a walk through the magnificent beech, pine and fir woodland above the glen.

 Long steep slopes and some uneven rocky steps.
 Mostly wide, uneven earthy surface.
 Some exposed tree roots and muddy sections.